wboykinm/billmorris.io/blog/_posts/2023-09-24-stories-in-geologic-time.md

 > If you are out in the wilderness and you see something strange, no you didn’t.
 If you hear something call your name, no you definitely didn’t.

 From the start, the Old Gods of Appalachia stories are woven into the fabric of the mountains themselves, partly explained by a vague evil lurking in the bedrock.
-This will sound familiar[^fellowship] to Tolkein fans:
+This will sound familiar to Tolkein fans[^fellowship]:

 > The dwarves delved too greedily and too deep.
 You know what they awoke in the darkness of Khazad-dûm: shadow and flame.